Tomshiii/ahk/README.md

 ***

 ### AHK Version Information:
-This repo is to maintain work on the `ahk v2.0` versions of my scripts.
+This repo is to maintain work on the `ahk v2.0.x` versions of my scripts.
 These scripts **_will not_** work in `ahk v1.1`, the only versions of these scripts that will work with `ahk v1.1` are Releases [1.0](https://github.com/Tomshiii/ahk/releases/tag/v1.0)/[1.1](https://github.com/Tomshiii/ahk/releases/tag/v1.1)/[1.2](https://github.com/Tomshiii/ahk/releases/tag/v1.2) in this repo.
-They are _severely_ outdated, are practically missing everything found in the current versions of scripts, and those versions are no longer being maintained but you're free to try and backport any later additions if you're willing.
+They are _severely_ outdated, are practically missing everything found in the current versions of scripts, and are no longer being maintained - you're free to try and backport any later additions if you're willing as long as the requirements of this repos license are followed.

 ## QMK Keyboard:
 My scripts have support for a secondary keyboard with [[QMK Keyboard.ahk]](https://github.com/Tomshiii/ahk/blob/main/QMK%20Keyboard.ahk) which along with the [`Hasu USB-USB converter`](https://geekhack.org/index.php?topic=109514.0) **OR** `a custom keyboard` (with `custom firmware`), allows you to use a secondary keyboard or numpad to launch completely different scripts than your main keyboard following [this tutorial by Taran from LTT](https://www.youtube.com/watch?v=GZEoss4XIgc).
 Any macros that have been moved to this script can be pulled out and placed in your own scripts without any issues.